 Past a broken down farm as I follow the path to Quick Bridge

 After having a bit of a faff with paths that disappeared and gates that have appeared where they were not previously, I ended up at this lake beside the china clay plant.
-I scratch of my head made me realise that I needed to vault the gate I had past and head down the track.
+A scratch of my head made me realise that I needed to vault the gate I had passed and head down the track.

 Once through a second gate I headed down a field, across a little wooden bridge and along a path to this point,.
 This barn is beside Quick Bridge